Annapurna Base Camp Trek Cost 2026: Complete Budget Breakdown

 What I can do is break down every cost you will face, from the permit office to the last cup of tea at Jhinu Danda hot springs, so you know exactly what to budget before you book anything.

-April 2026 price note: Nepal’s fuel costs have risen sharply due to the ongoing conflict in West Asia, which pushed global oil prices to record highs.
+May 2026 price note: Nepal’s fuel costs have risen sharply due to the ongoing conflict in West Asia, which pushed global oil prices to record highs.
 Nepal Oil Corporation hiked diesel by over 50% and aviation fuel by nearly 98% in a single month.
 Transport and teahouse food prices have increased as a result.
-Every number in this guide reflects current 2026 pricing.
+Every number here reflects current 2026 pricing.

 If you want a number before reading three thousand words, here it is.
 A nine-day Annapurna Base Camp trek with a Nepali trekking company costs between 425 and 1,200 US dollars depending on your tier, plus around 1,000 to 1,800 dollars for flights, visa, insurance, and personal spending.
 Total trip cost from your front door and back: roughly 1,500 to 3,200 US dollars.